systems-failure/ASUS-X556UQK-hackintosh/README.md

 ⚠️ USB-C (not tested, should work fine)

-❌ SD card reader
+❌ Realtek SD card reader

-❌ NVIDIA Optimus (impossible to get working at the moment)
+❌ NVIDIA GeForce 940MX (Optimus - impossible to get working at the moment)

 # Kexts list